ZicklePickle/CHS-Pyoneers-Website/README.md

 ## How to Contibute to the Website

 1. Make sure you have [Node.js](https://nodejs.org/en) and NPM (which should come with Node.js) installed.
-To check if Node and NPM are installed correctly, run the follwoing comamnds in terminal which should both output version numbers:
+To check if Node and NPM are installed correctly, run the follwoing commands in terminal which should both output version numbers:

 ```bash
 node -v